cisco-open/otel-js/CONTRIBUTING.md

 lerna run test
 ```

-After set up the repo you will be able to work with every scope package individually (using the familiar npm commands)
+After setting up the repo you will be able to work with every scope package individually (using the familiar npm commands)

 #### Conventional commit